cstyan/adbDocumentation/README.md

 * [sync](https://android.googlesource.com/platform/system/core/+/master/adb/SYNC.TXT)

 Hopefully this document will clear up the lack of actual documentation and details regarding the implementation of the ADB protocol.
+The packet capture I refer to that was captured during a connection sequence using Googles ADB implementation is in this repo under `adbCapture.pcapng`.

 ## Packet Format
 ADB packets, they kind of suck.